4Culture Grants + Calls

 1 What Sustained Support Funds

-Heritage Sustained Support provides operating funds to organizations all over King County for two calendar years with allocations made annually.
-These awards provide unrestricted operating funds to organizations that have a track record of delivering heritage programs and services, for the benefit of the public.
+Heritage Sustained Support provides general operating funds to organizations across King County.
+These awards provide unrestricted operating funds to organizations delivering heritage programs and services, for the benefit of the public.

 You can use this grant for:

-• Annual Operating expenses related to heritage programs and services which are accessible to King County residents and visitors, and provide public benefit.
+• A variety of expenses including operating costs related to heritage programs and activities accessible to King County residents and visitors; staff salaries; utilities; supplies; fees; and services.

 If you are interested in funding for: